Skip to content

 Mahpiya Wicasta died with many other Dakota in the concentration camp at Fort Snelling over the winter of 1862-63 after being captured during the U.S.-Dakota War of 1862.
 He is remembered by his descendants as a wise leader devoted to his people.
 Newcomers who had come to know him, such as Samuel Pond, wrote that he “was a man of superior discernment, and of great prudence and foresight.”

-A work of public art is being installed on the shore of Bde Maka Ska at the site of Cloud Man’s Village.
+A work of public art has been installed on the shore of Bde Maka Ska at the site of Cloud Man’s Village.
 The work is a collaboration of three artists: Angela Two Stars, Mona Smith and Sandy Spieler.
-Fabrication is being overseen by Chicago Avenue Fire Arts Center, with much of the on-site installation and welding done by Primitive Precision Metalcraft of Minneapolis.
+Fabrication was overseen by Chicago Avenue Fire Arts Center, with much of the on-site installation and welding done by Primitive Precision Metalcraft of Minneapolis.
 The material is Cor-ten steel, which will eventually weather to a velvety brown patina.
 The steel panels will incorporate images of plants likely present at Heyata Otunwe.

 Bde Maka Ska public art project – sidewalk stamp and seating area.